NokDev/tictactoe-lwjgl/README.md

 ##Maven
 The project is built with maven.
 You must have it installed on your machine.

-##Slick-utils

-The project uses slick-utils library.
-Since it doesn't exist in maven central repository, you should download it [here](http://slick.ninjacave.com/slick-util.jar), and run this maven command (in order to install it in your local repository) :

-`mvn install:install-file -Dfile=slick-util.jar -DgroupId=slick -DartifactId=utils -Dversion=1.0.0 -Dpackaging=jar`

 #Build the game
 After checking out the project sources, go to the root of the project then run :